Although the damage to the piano in the picture above was

 sound to fill a large space.
 Attempts to get a big sound

-from a small piano inevitably result in broken strings
+from a small piano may result in broken strings and

 •